-However, we weren’t taught representational drawing, in fact that was frowned upon.
+However, my school did not teach representational drawing, in fact that was frowned upon.
 It was important back in the 1970s to be “inventive” and experimental!

 I found an outlet for my drawing in R.E. instead, illustrating my work with imagined scenes from the bible, based on the people around me.

-After becoming a parent, art took a back seat, until I incorporated it into my love of needlework and began designing embroidery kits in the 1990s.
-My chosen technique was counted thread work, which involved working on a square grid.
+After becoming a parent, art took a back seat, until I incorporated it into my love of needlework and began designing counted embroidery kits in the 1990s, which involved working on a square grid.
 This limited the realism I could achieve.

-It wasn’t until my early fifties that I was drawn back to art.
-Realising that my skills needed brushing up, I decided to gift myself on my birthday 5 years ago and signed up with the world famous Master David Dooley where I fell in love with coloured pencils.
-After just one class I realised just what this medium was capable of!
+It wasn’t until my early fifties that art drew me back.
+Realising that my skills needed brushing up, I gifted myself on my birthday 5 years ago and signed up with the world famous Master David Dooley where I fell in love with coloured pencils.
+Just one class made me realise what this medium was capable of!

 So I enrolled in Sandra Angelo's Coloured Pencil College where I spent several years perfecting my art.
 You can find her programs at www.LearnToDrawFAST.com.

 She coached me in her Atelier program until I was producing commissioned portraits of children and pets in black and white.
-Eventually she encouraged me back to coloured pencils and I fell in love all over again.
-Gradually I moved from people to animals, as my main subjects.
+Eventually she encouraged me back to coloured pencils, and I fell in love all over again.
+Gradually I moved from people to animals, as my principal subjects.

-As a keen wildlife photographer and rambler, it wasn't long before the creatures living around me in our rural Cambridgeshire village began to appear in my artwork.
+As a keen wildlife photographer and rambler, it wasn't long before the creatures living around me in our rural Cambridgeshire village appeared in my artwork.

-I have always had an interest in birds, especially raptors, so it was inevitable that they would end up as models for my drawings, along with the comical puffin.
+I have always had an interest in birds, especially raptors, so inevitably, they would end up as models for my drawings, along with the comical puffin.
 Garden birds have also posed for me in the past.
 I have even created a "bird playground" in my front garden, adding branches between the bird bath and bird table to provide naturalistic settings for my photos.